Growing up Creative

 I grew up in Wisconsin farm country, where small-town life and the bounty of nature drove me indoors.
 I spent my time on esoteric pastimes such as studying Indian mythology and blood cell science, illustrating graphic novels, and designing oddball games.
 My parents were in publishing, so I was the rare kid with access to a Mac when most didn’t have computers.
 I spent my tweens in Sonoma and San Francisco, where creative and business culture made an impression—deepening my interest in art and tech.

 Studying design was a natural fit based on my family’s business.
 I honed my technical skills in a two-year program.
 Despite a car accident on the way to my portfolio show, I soon landed a plum art director job at American Girl/Mattel.
-I designed hundreds of books, games, and toys.
-I was directing illustrators and photo shoots before I could drink.
+Soon, I’d designed hundreds of books, games, and toys.
+I was directing illustrators and photoshoots before I could legally drink.
 It was incredibly challenging, but it forced me to develop my creative confidence early on.

 My next steps weren’t clear; I was in a niche industry in a small city.
-So I came to Chicago to earn a BFA at the School of the Art Institute.
-My mind was opened hugely to the possibilities that abound at the intersection of creative technology and human behavior.
-I entered the world of digital product, and I’ve been hooked ever since.
+So I moved to Chicago to earn a BFA at the School of the Art Institute of Chicago.
+This was an ideal place to refocus my interest at the intersection of creative technology and human behavior.
+I entered the world of digital product and have been immersed ever since.